eXascaleInfolab/PyExPool/README.md

 	See details: http://www.admin-magazine.com/HPC/Articles/hwloc-Which-Processor-Is-Running-Your-Service

 	return  - enumeration type of the logical CPUs, bool or None:
-		None  - was not defined, most likely crossnodes False  - crossnodes
+		None  - was not defined, most likely cross-nodes False  - cross-nodes
 		True  - sequential
 	"""
 ```